wrobelda/tt-rss-docker-compose/README.md

 Please don't rename the services inside `docker-compose.yml` unless you know what you're doing.
 Web container expects application container to be named `app`, if you rename it and it's not accessible via Docker DNS as `http://app` you will run into 502 errors on startup.

-You can customize other `config.php` defines using environment variables (see `app/Dockerfile` for complete list).
+Main configuration file (`config.php`) is rewritten on startup, don't edit it manually.
+Use environment variables (see `app/Dockerfile` for complete list) or use `config.d` snippets to customize it.

 #### Pull and start the container